htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - All token generation and usage is now logged using HTCondor's audit log mechanism. :ticket:`7450`

+- The new ``SEC_TOKEN_REQUEST_LIMITS`` configuration parameter allows administrators to limit the authorizations available to issued tokens.
+  :ticket:`7455`

 Bugs Fixed:

 - Fixed a bug that prevented the *condor_schedd* from effectively flocking